nailakaliyeva/Songs_API/README.md

 To ***GET*** information about posted singers and songs use the same endpoints

-To ***UPDATE*** posted singers or songs use the same JSON body as shown above and use ***PUT*** method in POSTMAN using **/singers/update-#** or **/songs/update-#** endpoint, where you put your singer's or songs's id instead of the #
+To ***UPDATE*** posted singers or songs use the same JSON body as shown above and use ***PUT*** method in POSTMAN using **/singers/update-#** or **/songs/update-#** endpoint, where you put your singer's or song's id instead of the #

-To ***DELETE*** posted singers or songs use ***DELETE*** method in POSTMAN using **/singers/delete-#** or **/songs/delete-#** endpoint, where you put your singer's or songs's id instead of the #
+To ***DELETE*** posted singers or songs use ***DELETE*** method in POSTMAN using **/singers/delete-#** or **/songs/delete-#** endpoint, where you put your singer's or song's id instead of the #